Ice-Citron/firestore-read/README.md

 A Claude MCP server that enables Claude to read and interact with your existing Firestore collections directly.

+More future updates will likely be coming soon, for my personal use, or if others are very keen on seeing updates here.
+I am doing this personally because when developing ReactJS apps, I often have to face the hustle of continuously having to show Claude-Sonnet-3.5 what my current Firestore collections and document fiels looks like, else it will hallucinate, and always make weird assumptions and just ruins everything.
+Hence, this allows programmers to swiftly allow Claude-3.5 to readily read your firestore collections easily (given everything is set to public, idk this will likely only be improved in the future if I really need to or that I get requests).

 ## Features

 This server allows Claude to: